My course has an optional fourth year - what should I put for 'Course Duration' in Section A?

 How do I apply for the Cambridge Bursary?

 No separate application is required - you will automatically be considered for it if you apply for a means-tested Student Loan and agree to share the information with your institutions.
-If you are not intending to apply, or are not eligible (EU students) for Student Finance, you will still need to go through this process but you do not to take up any loan offered.
+If you are not intending to apply, or are not eligible for Student Finance, you will still need to go through this process but you do not to take up any loan offered.
 There is no way to apply for the Cambridge Bursary outside of the Student Finance system.

 What is the College Fee?